databases-dundee/lab_activities/docs/lab-6-more-mongodb.md

 <img src="mongo/mungo14.PNG" class="awssmallest left">

 As a less simple example, we can use it to tidy up our ages.
-We'll add a '$project' stage onto our grouping and round the age using the `$ceil` operator.
+We'll add a '$project' stage onto our grouping and round the age using the `$ceil` operator (which stands for 'ceiling').
 This looks like this:

 ```js
 db.students.aggregate([{$group: {_id: "$degree", total: {$sum: 1}, average_age: {$avg: "$age"}}},{$project: {_id:1, roundedAge: {$ceil: "$average_age"}}}])`
 ```

 Not very friendly, but I hope you can see what's going on!
-We're saying 'keep the _id field (which is the degree) and make a **new** field called 'roundedAge' which is calculated by rounding up the 'average_age' field from the previous pipeline stage.
+We keep the _id field (which is the degree) and make a **new** field called 'roundedAge' which is calculated by rounding up the 'average_age' field from the previous pipeline stage.

 As with everything, I'd **strongly** recommend reading through the documentation to see what else you can do with these different pipeline stages and trying them out for yourself (you might need some extra info to answer the questions that are coming up).

 ### $lookup
-Now, one of the main benefits of NoSQL is that you minimise complex joins like in SQL...but sometimes you can't eliminate them entirely!
+Now, one of the main benefits of NoSQL is that you minimise complex joins like in SQL...but sometimes you can't eliminate them entirely.
 This is where the `$lookup` operator comes in handy - we can join documents in different collections together that we wouldn't otherwise be able to do outside the aggregation pipeline.

 Sometimes we need to do this because keeping **all** the information in one document becomes unwieldy or too big.
 In the case of this example I made, it probably wouldn't make sense to keep details on all students on a module in a **modules** document, and it would be equally bulky to keep all details of all modules a student takes in a **students** document.
 But what if we wanted to get some information from both?
 If we don't need to do this very often, then a `$lookup` is ideal!
 (If we *do* need to do this often, then we might need to think about restructuring our data).